What is the best alternative to Photoshop?

 Krita's preset brushes are one of the default dockers.
 Each brush has a preview on mouseover that shows a detailed view of the type of brush involved.
 All the brushes also have useful and descriptive names such as "HP Pencil" or "Textured Fuzzy".
 See More

 Tiled view that shows your image tiled in the editor, and permits you to edit it as you are seeing it tiled.
 If the brush passes out of your texture, it will just automatically wrap back the painting to the other side of the original texture, while permitting you to paint and see the results on any of the tiled "clones" (the shortcut key to activate this is w by default).
 See More

-Free alternatives like gimp (and krita) are sort of "go to" apps i can allways install and use for simple image editing or graphics on any computer.
-I find affinitys support for photoshop is great, but having support also for opening and editing gimp and krita would make the versatility and use of this program absolutely superb.
+Free alternatives like GIMP (and Krita) are sort of "go to" apps you can always install and use for simple image editing or graphics on any computer.
+Affinity's support for Photoshop is great, but having support also for opening and editing GIMP and Krita files would make the versatility and use of this program absolutely superb.
 See More

 At a high level the interface is organized into broad groups of tools called Personas.
 Personas like Photo for in-depth image manipulation, Liquify for warping the image, Develop for basic RAW photo development and Export for exporting.
 Each persona displays only those tools that are needed for that task.
 See More